tskit-dev/msprime/docs/tutorial.rst

 a more familiar format (images like this can be drawn for any tree using the :meth:`~.SparseTree.draw` method).
-We can see that the leaves of the tree are labelled with 1 to 5, and all the internal nodes of the tree are also integers with the root of the tree being 9.
+We can see that the leaves of the tree are labelled with 0 to 4, and all the internal nodes of the tree are also integers with the root of the tree being 8.
 Also shown here are the times for each internal node, in coalescent time units.
 (The time for all leaves is 0, and so we don't show this information to avoid clutter.)

-Knowing that our leaves are 1 to 5, we can easily trace our path back to the root for a particular sample using the :meth:`~.SparseTree.get_parent` method::
+Knowing that our leaves are 0 to 4, we can easily trace our path back to the root for a particular sample using the :meth:`~.SparseTree.get_parent` method::

-    >>> u = 1
+    >>> u = 0
-    >>> while u != 0:
+    >>> while u != msprime.NULL_NODE:
     >>>     print("node {}: time = {}".format(u, tree.get_time(u)))
     >>>     u = tree.get_parent(u)
-    node 1: time = 0.0
+    node 0: time = 0.0
-    node 6: time = 0.0269802913256
+    node 5: time = 0.0269802913256
-    node 7: time = 0.251686777821
+    node 6: time = 0.251686777821
-    node 9: time = 0.446340881302
+    node 8: time = 0.446340881302

 In this code chunk we iterate up the tree starting at node 1 and stopping when we get to the root.
 We know that a node is the root